 DevOps fosters a culture of continuous improvement by regularly evaluating and refining the software development and deployment process.
 Teams gather feedback and make ongoing improvements to deliver software faster and with better quality.

-Feature | TechOps | DevOps |
+Aspect | TechOps | DevOps |

-Focus | Infrastructure management | Software development and delivery |
+Primary Focus | IT infrastructure stability and reliability | Accelerated software development and delivery |

 In general, DevOps is a more modern and agile approach to IT operations than TechOps.
 DevOps teams are better able to respond to changes in the market and deliver software more quickly.
 However, TechOps can be a good choice for organizations that need a more stable and reliable infrastructure.